zcash/zips/draft-zip.md

 # Rationale

-We believe that is ultimately a very minor change to the protocol, and quite simple in terms of implementation overhead.
+We believe that the change made by this ZIP is ultimately a very minor change to the protocol, and quite simple in terms of implementation overhead.
 Additionally – and at the time of this writing – transaction fees are so small that 60% will likely not have a major impact.

 If transaction fees were to increase, future ZIPs can be written to change the 60%/40% split.
 Finding the optimal fee split may require an iterative approach involving adjustments based on real-world data and network dynamics.